FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

   - `r pkg("hybridModels")` offers a meta-population model that assign nodes to sub-populations to better model disease spreading through cluster contagion using stochastic simulation algorithm and an individual-based approach.

   - `r pkg("netdiffuseR")` provides function for calculating network effects such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

+  - `r pkg ("EpiModel")` builds on Statnet's for epidemic modelling.
+But more on this field of application can be found in the [CTV: Epidemiology](https://cran.r-project.org/view=Epidemiology).

 ## Social and Economic networks

-- `sna` implements many operations commonly carried out on networks in the social and econonomic sciences with the ability of regress a network variable on others using ordinary least square, linear network autocorrelation models or a logistic regression.^[More on this type of applications can be found in the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html)]
+- `r pkg ("sna")` implements many operations commonly carried out on networks in the social and econonomic sciences with the ability of regress a network variable on others using ordinary least square, linear network autocorrelation models or a logistic regression.^[More on this type of applications can be found in the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html)]

 - `r pkg("FinNet")` provides classes, methods, and functions to deal with financial networks involving both physical and legal persons.
 The package assists in creating various types of financial networks: ownership, board interlocks, etc..
-It support differnt tie-weighting procedures (valued or binary), and renders them in the most common formats (adjacency matrix, incidence matrix, edge list, `igraph`, `statnet`).
+It support differnt tie-weighting procedures (valued or binary), and renders them in the most common formats (adjacency matrix, incidence matrix, edge list, `r pkg ("igraph")`, `r pkg ("statnet")`).

-- `r pkg("ITNr")` gathers functins to clean and process international trade data into an adjacency matrix.
+- `r pkg("ITNr")` gathers functions to clean and process international trade data into an adjacency matrix.
 It can also extract the network's backbone, compute centrality, run blockmodels and other clustering procedures, or highlight regional trade patterns.

 - `r pkg("modnets")` models moderator variables in cross-sectional, temporal, and multi-level networks.

-- `r pkg("multinet")` provides functions for the creation/generation and analysis of multilayer social networks
+- `r pkg("multinet")` provides functions for the creation/generation and analysis of multi-layer social networks

 # Visualisation

-- `r pkg("visNetwork")` focues on interactive network visualisation using the `vis.js` library.
+- `r pkg("visNetwork")` focuses on interactive network visualisation using the `vis.js` library.
 The package  allows users to create visually appealing and interactive network visualizations with features such as zooming, panning, and node highlighting.
-The package offers a user-friendly interface for creating interactive network visualisations, making it suitable for unexperienced users.
+The package offers a user-friendly interface for creating interactive network visualisations, making it suitable for un-experienced users.

 - `r pkg("networkD3")` provides functions that turns edge lists into a D3 JavaScript network, tree, dendrogram, or Sankey graphs.

-  - `r pkg("bipartiteD3")` uses the `D3` and `viz-js` libraries for plotting networks produced with the `bipartite` package.
+  - `r pkg("bipartiteD3")` uses the `D3` and `viz-js` libraries for plotting networks produced with the `r pkg("bipartite")` package.

 - `r pkg("diagram")` was born as a companion to the book _A practical guide to ecological modelling_ by K. Soetaert and P.M.J.
 Herman.
-But it can visualise as a flow diagram, a web or grid any network given in the form of a transition matrix.
+But it can visualise any network given in the form of a transition matrix as a flow diagram, a web or grid.

-- `r pkg("ndtv")` is a render for `networkDynamic`networks as vides or interactive animations.
+- `r pkg("ndtv")` renders network objects from the package `networkDynamic` as videos or interactive animations.

 - `r pkg("neatmaps")` tries to simplify the exploratory step of data analysis by providing function to easily produce hierarchical clusterings (`neatmaps::hierarchy`), consensus clusterings (`neatmaps::consClustResTable`) and heatmaps of multiple networks (`neatmaps::neatmap`).

-Extension for `ggplot2`:
+Extensions for `ggplot2`:

   - `r pkg("ggnetwork")` offers geometries to plot `network` objects.
   - `r pkg("ggraph")` allows to plot `igraph` objects by building up plots layer by layer.
   - `r pkg("ggsom")` offers functions to plot self-organizing maps (SOMs).

-- `r pkg("graphlayouts")` adds several layout algorithms to `igraph` based on the concept of stress majorisation
+- `r pkg("graphlayouts")` adds several layout algorithms to `r pkg("igraph")` based on the concept of stress majorisation

 # Clustering

 ## Community detection

-- `igraph` is the package of choice for the implementation of most modularity-based community-detection algorithms.
+- `r pkg("igraph")` is the package of choice for the implementation of most modularity-based community-detection algorithms.
 Available approaches include betweenes, greedy algorithm, infomap, label propagation Leiden, Generalised Louvain, and walktrap amongst others.

 - `r pkg("cencrne")` proposes a regularised network-embedding model to simultaneously estimate the community structure and the number of communities in an asymptotically consistent way.
 Them method is mainly used in biosciences, but is applicable across the board.